Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Experimental Study

-In Figure \ref{subfig:n_running_time}, only the running time of G-llep algorithms increases when the number of workers per time slot increases, as the complexity of maximum flow algorithm increases linearly with respect to the number of edges of the graph, which increases superlinearly w.r.t $n$.
-PRS and HA are faster than other algorithms, as PRS can quickly assign initial tasks at the beginning and HA just assigns tasks based on very simple heuristics (e.g., selecting next nearest neighbor).
-G-llep is slower than other five algorithms.
+In Figure \ref{subfig:worker_number_avg_moving_distance_unif}, when the number of workers in each time slot increases, the average moving distance of workers in the results achieved by all the tested algorithms also increases.
+The reason is that when there are more workers in each time slot, the working areas of workers can cover more tasks, to conduct more tasks the AvgMDs will increase.
+In addition, we find that \textsf{G-llep} requires workers to move more to conduct tasks.
+The reason is \textsf{G-llep} gives higher priorities to the tasks created at locations with fewer workers, then more far tasks are assigned to workers.
+As shown in Figure \ref{subfig:worker_number_finished_task_number_unif}, when $m$ increases, all the tested approaches can complete more tasks.
+Online algorithms can complete fewer tasks than batch-based algorithms. \textsf{G-llep} algorithms can complete more tasks than other algorithms.
+The reason is compared to other algorithms, \textsf{G-llep} can finish more far tasks as explained above. \textsf{RDB-d\&c} can finish many tasks but still slightly fewer than that of {\sf G-llep}.
+In Figure \ref{subfig:worker_number_finished_task_number_conf_unif}, all the approaches can achieve results with higher NCTs when there are more workers available in each time slot.
+Moreover, the increasing rate of NCT of \textsf{GT-hgr} is faster than other approaches.
+As \textsf{GT-hgr} only assigns correct matches, when more workers are available, the number of correct matches will increase exponentially leading to that NCT of \textsf{GT-hgr} increases similarly.
+In Figure \ref{subfig:worker_number_running_time_unif}, the running time of \textsf{G-llep} algorithms increases obviously when the number of workers per time slot increases, as the complexity of maximum flow algorithm increases linearly with respect to the number of edges of the graph, which increases super-linearly w.r.t $n$. \textsf{BB} and \textsf{HA} are faster than other algorithms, as BB can quickly assign enough tasks for each worker and \textsf{HA} just assigns tasks based on very simple heuristics (e.g., selecting next nearest neighbor). \textsf{G-llep} is slower than other five algorithms.